ClementSafon/WPS-spoofing-study/docs/results_description.md

 **Warning** : The mean errors in these files represent the average of all errors when the **attack is successful.**

+**Important** : A raw data folder is also available.
+It contains the raw data used to generate the results.
+The data is stored in CSV files.
+Each file contains the following information:

+- The name of the corrupted dataset.
+- The name of the fingerprint (row).
+- The estimated position of the fingerprint.
+- The actual position of the fingerprint.

+The position is represented by a tuple (x, y, z).
+However, here **z** is not in meters but in **floor number**.
+For example, if the fingerprint is on the 3rd floor, the z value will be 3.
+Also when you want to compare the estimated position to the actual position, you will probably need to convert the z value to meters by gussing the floor height.
+Finally, when a position is not available due to the detection of an attack or a failure, the position is set to (0, 0, 0).

 ## Graphs

 We can create graphs to visualize the results of the algorithms against corrupted fingerprints.